 Our teachers and students – the community – are the pulse of Skillshare.
 The following guidelines are here to help you understand what it means to be a member of Skillshare, whether you're interacting with each other or members of our team.
 Failure to abide by these guidelines may result in strikes recorded to your Skillshare account, removal of content, or account deletion.

 There's a real person behind each Skillshare profile and support email.
 Skillshare is not a venue for you to harass, abuse, bully, or intimidate others.
-Do not use public community spaces such as class discussions or Groups to dispute transactions, provide site-related feedback, or report technical issues.
+Do not use public community spaces such as class discussions to dispute transactions, provide site-related feedback, or report technical issues.
 Instead, contact our Support team at email@example.com for assistance with these issues, and we’ll help you out right away.

 The following is prohibited in any area of the site:

 Harassment, Hate Speech, and Explicit or Illegal Content

 - Uploading content that is inappropriate, offensive, hateful, contains objectionable language, or that promotes stereotypes of individuals or groups based on race, gender, religion, age, nationality, political affiliation or sexual orientation

 - Uploading explicit or violent content